jrostudent/Applied-Project/README.md

    -if not; downloads using 'prefetch'
    -converts to .fastq using 'fastq-dump'
 ## Usage
--Configure path to run ID .csv file
+- Configure path to run ID .csv file
--Configure download dirs for SRA & .fastq files
+- Configure download dirs for SRA & .fastq files

 ## Summary
 A very useful script for efficiently downloading .fastq from SRA, allows for worry free downloads with large datasets & long download times